-- Allegations / concerns that the child has been sexually / physically abused. - Concerns that the child is suffering from severe neglect or other severe health risks. - Concerns that a child is living in or will be returned to a situation that may place them at immediate risk. - The child is frightened to return home. - The child has been abandoned or the parent is absent. - Call the MASH team immediately on 0345 050 7666 - Emergency Duty Team (outside office hours):0800 833 408
+- Allegations / concerns that the child has been sexually / physically abused. - Concerns that the child is suffering from severe neglect or other severe health risks. - Concerns that a child is living in or will be returned to a situation that may place them at immediate risk. - The child is frightened to return home. - The child has been abandoned or the parent is absent. - Call MASH (Multi-Agency Safeguarding Team) immediately on 0345 050 7666.
+Click here for more information on MASH. - Emergency Duty Team (outside office hours):0800 833 408